What Is CSCP Certification?

 Written by Coursera Staff • Updated on

-CSCP certification is one way to demonstrate your knowledge of supply chain processes and logistics.
-Explore the relevance of a CSCP certification in advancing your career in supply chain management.
+Explore the relevance of a CSCP certification in advancing your career in supply chains.

 What is CSCP certification?

-The APICS Certified Supply Chain Certification (CSCP) is a credential offered by the Association for Supply Chain Management (ASCM), a large nonprofit committed to developing supply chain intelligence.
+The APICS Certified Supply Chain Professional (CSCP) is a certification exam designed to standardize knowledge about supply chain management.
+It's offered by the Association for Supply Chain Management (ASCM), a large nonprofit committed to developing supply chain intelligence.

 What's on the CSCP exam?

-Earning your CSCP certificate requires successfully passing a single exam encompassing eight modules [2]:
+Earning your CSCP certificate requires successfully passing one single exam that encompasses eight modules [2]:

 1. Supply Chains, Demand Management, and Forecasting